Energy is more than lack of sleep; it can leak from many different places in our lives

-Having energy is essential to living well, being regularly active and getting the most out of life, but you can feel depleted for a myriad of reasons.
-Even if you are lucky enough to regularly eat well and get enough sleep, you can still feel a distinct lack of energy and zest for life.
+Having energy is essential to living well, being regularly active and getting the most out of life, but we can feel depleted for a myriad of reasons.
+Even if we are lucky enough to regularly eat well and get enough sleep, we can still feel a distinct lack of energy and zest for life.

-Stress, worry, and anxiety are the biggest drains on your energy levels as a parent.
-While stress is fundamental to our survival, it is also possibly the most dangerous toxin your body faces every day.
-It can deplete you of the energy needed to live a healthier, more active life.
+Stress, worry, and anxiety are the biggest drains on our energy levels as a parent.
+While stress is fundamental to our survival, it is also possibly the most dangerous toxin our body faces every day.
+It can deplete us of the energy needed to live a healthier, more active life.

-A disorganised, clutter-filled home is not only a symptom of stress but can also be another unnecessary source of stress] because it has profound effects on your mood, self-esteem and, subsequently, your energy levels.
-This is not to say that your home must always be clean and tidy (a near impossibility when you have children around!), however, your home can easily become filled to the brim with ‘things’ you don’t really need or want.
+A disorganised, clutter-filled home is not only a symptom of stress but can also be another unnecessary source of stress because it has profound effects on our mood, self-esteem and, subsequently, our energy levels.
+This is not to say that our homes must always be clean and tidy (a near impossibility when you have children around!), however, our homes can easily become filled to the brim with ‘things’ we don’t really need or want.
 Without even noticing it, we surround ourselves with unnecessary, energy-draining clutter; clutter which creates a negative, de-motivating environment for those living within it.

-When you’re surrounded by more things than you can manage, it sends a message that your life is out of control, which then causes a cascade of negative emotions.
-For example, when looking at the state of your physical health, you can feel stressedat the lack of activity, guilty that you’re not as fit as you’d like to be, and confused as to what to do about it.
+When we’re surrounded by more things than we can manage, it sends a message that our life is out of control, which then causes a cascade of negative emotions.
+For example, when looking at the state of your physical health, you can feel stressed at the lack of activity, guilty that you’re not as fit as you’d like to be, and confused as to what to do about it.

 Fortunately clutter is one of the easiest life stressors to fix.
-Decluttering your house by throwing away old things provides fresh energy that can inspire you to start making positive changes in your life, such as getting fit and active.
+Decluttering our houses by throwing away old things provides fresh energy that can inspire us to start making positive changes in our lives.

-Cleaning stuff out can be a hard task for some, however, especially if you haven’t done it for a while, but you will probably be surprised how many useless things you are holding on to, stressing yourself out with and losing energy from.
+Cleaning stuff out can be a hard task for some, however, especially if we haven’t done it for a while, but most people will probably be surprised at how many useless things they are holding on to, stressing themselves out with and losing energy from.

 7 Simple Steps to Start De-Cluttering